Distill Gold from Massive Ores: Bi-level Data Pruning towards Efficient Dataset Distillation: Experiments

-\subsection{Efficient Distillation of Large-scale Datasets}
+\subsubsection{Efficient Distillation of Large-scale Datasets}

-With our data utility paradigm, the existing algorithms can be efficiently extended to larger-scale and more heterogeneous datasets.
-We apply the data utility based selection on the distillation of ImageNet-1K~\cite{imagenet} and scale up to IPC=50, and for the very first time, we apply dataset distillation on video dataset, Kinetics-400~\cite{kinetics}.
-More details can be found in the supplementary.
-The results are listed in Tab.~\ref{tab:large-data}.
-Most methods struggle with high IPC due to demanding GPU RAM, except DM which allows class-separate training.
-And MTT is extremely expensive on large-scale data due to its expert training, exceeding the regular computation capacity.
-However, our method effectively mitigates training costs.
-The data utility paradigm significantly reduces the training time consumption by at most 60\%, while maintaining or enhancing the distillation performance.
-Our paradigm is especially suitable for large-scale scenarios when the data size increases towards infinity, whose signal-to-noise ratio continues to decrease.
-Our method can discover the critical samples and dispose of the noisy samples, which will be extended to distill even larger datasets in the future.
+Our data utility paradigm can be efficiently extended to larger-scale and more heterogeneous datasets.
+We apply the data utility selection to the distillation of ImageNet-1K~\cite{imagenet} and scale up to IPC=50, and also the large-scale video dataset Kinetics-400~\cite{kinetics} (detailed in supplementary).
+The results are listed in \cref{tab:large-data}.
+Most methods struggle with high IPC due to demanding GRAM, except DM which allows class-separate training.
+MTT is extremely expensive for large-scale data due to its expert training.
+Our BiLP could mitigate training costs by its preemptive pruning, which significantly reduces the training time by at most 60\% while maintaining or enhancing the performance.
+It is especially suitable for large-scale scenarios when the size increases, whose signal-to-noise ratio continues to decrease.